-- 5.18 The building subject of the application will be constructed on a highly intensive agricultural piece of land.
-Due to the intensive agricultural use of the land, the ecological and biodiversity benefit of this ground would be minimal. - 5.19 Furthermore, there are no statutory or non-statutory designated ecological sites located within 500m of the application site. - 5.20 Owing to the above, the construction of the building will not cause any adverse ecological impacts on the application site and within its vicinity. - 5.21 A Green Infrastructure Statement accompanies this application, as well as measures proposing a net benefit for biodiversity (NBB) in accordance with Chapter 6 of Planning Policy Wales (Edition 12).
+- 5.18 The building subject of the application will be constructed on the site of an existing agricultural building (to be demolished). - 5.19 Furthermore, there are no statutory or non-statutory designated ecological sites located within 500m of the application site. - 5.20 Owing to the above, the construction of the building will not cause any adverse ecological impacts on the application site and within its vicinity. - 5.21 A Green Infrastructure Statement accompanies this application, as well as measures proposing a net benefit for biodiversity (NBB) in accordance with Chapter 6 of Planning Policy Wales (Edition 12).